Susan K. McComas: Maryland House of Delegates

 In April 2002, McComas filed to run for the Maryland House of Delegates in District 35B, which had no incumbent following redistricting.
 She ran on a platform involving transportation, crime, and development issues, and faced challengers Robert Shaffner and Francis Eurice in the Republican primary election, which she won with 50.1 percent of the vote.
 In the general election, McComas faced Bel Air town commissioner David E. Carey, whom she defeated with 61.4 percent of the vote.
 She was sworn in on January 8, 2003.
-She was a member of the Judiciary Committee from 2003 to 2023, afterwards serving on the Appropriations Committee.
-McComas has also served as deputy minority whip from 2015 to 2018, and since 2023.
+She was a member of the Judiciary Committee from 2003 to 2023, afterwards serving on the Appropriations Committee until 2026, when she returned to the Judiciary Committee.
+McComas also served as deputy minority whip from 2015 to 2018, and from 2023 to 2027.

 McComas is a member of the Harford County Delegation.
 She became the delegation's chair in 2008, during which she controversially hired her aide to be the delegation receptionist for the 2009 legislative session.
 McComas was ousted as chair in February 2009, after its members voted to replace her and vice chair Rick Impallaria with J.B.
 Jennings as chair and H. Wayne Norman Jr. as vice chair.
 She challenged the vote to remove her, and later filed an ethics complaint and rules violation claim against the delegation's new leaders, claiming that the vote to remove her as chair violated the Open Meetings Act and the Roberts Rules of Order.
 McComas was elected as the delegation's vice chair in 2021.

+In March 2026, McComas withdrew from her re-election bid, citing political differences in the state and her disapproval of policies such as the state's ban on 287(g) program agreements.